 When we tell ourselves lies, we are not as talented as other persons it keeps us from seeing the bigger picture that life offers.
 We should refrain from believing everything negative thing conceived in our minds and get on with the business of exploring our limitless potential.
 If we desire to live abundant and purposeful lives, we will have to engage in “right-thinking”.
 We have to take stock of what we feed our minds.
 Only by having a better mindset can we hope to keep the lies at bay.
 If we don’t learn how to control our thought process, then we will inevitably give the lies permission to invade our space.

-From time to time, we need to clean up the files on our computers because stuff becomes obsolete, corrupt or just useless.
-We have to clear up space so that our system can function the way we want it, the same can be said about our minds.
-For the positive stuff find room in our lives which in turn will help us grow, we first have to get rid of the negative stuff.
-The lies we tell ourselves are a part of the negative stuff that has to go before we can begin to move towards our purpose.
-The only power lies have over our lives is the power we are willing to give, so begin expelling them without hesitation.
-We ought to practice telling ourselves the truth, and we will see how much difference it makes in us discovering that we were created to soar like eagles.
+From time to time, we need to clean up the files on our computers because stuff becomes obsolete, corrupt, or just useless.
+We have to clear up space so that our system can function the way we want it.
+We can say the same about our minds.
+For the positive stuff, find room in our lives that will help us grow.
+We first have to get rid of the negative stuff.
+The lies we tell ourselves are a part of the negative stuff that has to go before we can move towards our purpose.
+The only power lies have over our lives is the power we will give, so begin expelling them without hesitation.
+We ought to practice telling ourselves the truth, and we will see how much difference it makes in us discovering that we soared like eagles.